tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ### 1.1.
 The “OSM marks”
 The OSM marks are the logos, non-stylized wordmarks, and trade dress of OSM, State of the Map, the OpenStreetMap Foundation, and related projects.
 Some of the marks are registered and some are not.
 A non-exclusive list of the OSM marks includes:
 - "OpenStreetMap"
-- "OSM" when used in the geo data context
 - the OpenStreetMap magnifying glass logo
 - "OpenStreetMap Foundation"
 - "OSM Foundation"
+- "State of the Map"
+- the logos of the State of the Map conference

+And the following abbreviations when used in the OpenStreetMap or geodata context:
+- "OSM"
 - "OSMF"
-- "State of the Map"
 - "SotM"
-- the logos of the State of the Map conference

 ### 1.2.
 "OSMF"
 The OpenStreetMap Foundation (OSMF) acts as a steward for the OSM marks.
 OSMF's stewardship includes registering the OSM marks, promotion and licensing of the marks, and taking steps to protect the goodwill of the marks when necessary.